antomer/nb-test-task/task-1/TASK_1.md

     </pre>
     </details>

-2. In results I've quickly spotted lots of suspicious POST request to `/xmlrpc.php` as it is commonly used for exploits.
+2. In the results, I've quickly spotted lots of suspicious POST requests to `/xmlrpc.php`, as it is commonly used for exploits.
 Investigated it further:

     ```
     cat somesite.log | egrep -v "Mozilla/5.0|Mozilla/5.1|Virusdie crawler/3.0|Nuhk/2.4|WordPress/5.2.3"  | egrep "/xmlrpc.php"
     ```